a-d14/aws-clouduploader/README.md

 CloudUploader is a CLI tool that allows you to upload a file from your local system to an S3 bucket with one simple command.

 ## Installation and Setup
-Before you download this you need a have an AWS account and need to set up the IAM Identity Center.
+Before you download this you need a have an AWS account and need to set up the IAM Identity Center and S3.
 Follow this link for instructions - https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html

 Next, define two environment variables namely,